Almost Ramanujan Expanders from Arbitrary Expanders via Operator Amplification: Introduction

 \paragraph*{Kazhdan Constant} We can also amplify operators in \emph{infinite dimensional} Hilbert spaces.
-This allows us to obtain improved (average) Kazhdan constants of groups with ``Property (T)'', which is an analogue of expansion for discrete groups.
-This implies better bounds for the \emph{product replacement algorithm} to sample group elements.
+This allows us to obtain improved (average) Kazhdan constants of groups with \enquote{Property (T)}, which is an analog of expansion for discrete groups.
+This implies better bounds for the \emph{product replacement algorithm}~\cite{LP00} to sample group elements (See~\cref{sec:appl} for details).